Published Jul 19, 2022

 Article at a glance

-Self-administered drugs (SAD) are outpatient prescription drugs that Medicare beneficiaries are able to take at home without assistance from a health care professional person.
+• Self-administered drugs (SAD) are outpatient prescription drugs that Medicare beneficiaries are able to take at home without assistance from a health care professional person.
 This means they dispense medical services (drug administration) on their own.

-Medicare does not cover the majority of SAD.
+• Medicare does not cover the majority of SAD.
 However, there are a few exceptions for drugs that are covered by Medicare Part B.

-Supplemental Medicare plans such as Medicare Advantage plans, Medigap plans, etc. assist with coverage and cost of certain drugs.
+• Supplemental Medicare plans such as Medicare Advantage plans, Medigap plans, etc. assist with coverage and cost of certain drugs.
 To know which self-administered medication Medicare covers, one should always check their plan’s formulary for the particular drug they need coverage for.

-A wide range of programs is available to provide additional cost assistance for prescription drug costs on self-administered medications.
+• A wide range of programs is available to provide additional cost assistance for prescription drug costs on self-administered medications.

-What’s Considered a “Self-Administered Drug”?
+What’s Considered a Self-Administered Drug”?

-At times, outpatient hospital treatments require patients to use self-administered prescription drugs or biologicals, such as Tylenol.
-Drugs or biologicals are deemed “self-administered” because the patient can take them or use them without assistance from health care industry professionals.
-At times, self-administered drugs are abbreviated “SAD” for convenience.
+At times, outpatient hospital treatments and telehealth physician’s services require patients to use self-administered prescription drugs or biologicals, such as Tylenol.
+Drugs or biologicals are deemed self-administered” Drugs or biologicals in the Medicare Benefit Policy Manual, because the patient can take them or use them without assistance from health care industry professionals.
+At times, self-administered drugs are abbreviated SAD” for convenience.

 Difference Between Conventional Drugs and Biologicals

-The term “biological” is an umbrella term that encompasses a vast range of products from vaccines, allergenics, gene therapy, and more.
+The term biological” is an umbrella term that encompasses a vast range of products from vaccines, allergenics, gene therapy, and more.
 These products tend to be more complex than standard prescription drugs as their structures are not easily identified or characterized.
 Most biologicals are heat sensitive and highly susceptible to microbial contamination, causing them to be manufactured differently than standard drugs.

-Criteria for Labeling a Drug “Self-Administered”
+Criteria for Labeling a Drug Self-Administered”

-In order for a drug to be labeled “self-administered,” it is evaluated via route of administration, status of condition, and frequency of administration.
+In order for a drug to be labeled self-administered,” it is evaluated via route of administration, status of condition, and frequency of administration.

-Route of Administration: Essentially, this factor determines how the drug will be administered to the beneficiary.
-Intravenous, intramuscular, and subcutaneous administrations are often not deemed “self-administered”.
+• Route of Administration: Essentially, this factor determines how the drug will be administered to the beneficiary.
+Intravenous, intramuscular, and subcutaneous administrations are often not deemed self-administered”.
 However, drugs that can be administered orally, topically, or suppository are usually self-administered.

-Status of Condition: When determining whether a drug can be self-administered, providers will evaluate how long the condition or treatment is expected to last.
-“Acute” conditions are expected to last less than two weeks while “chronic” conditions are expected to last longer than 2 weeks.
+• Status of Condition: When determining whether a drug can be self-administered, providers will evaluate how long the condition or treatment is expected to last.
+Acute” conditions are expected to last less than two weeks while chronic” conditions are expected to last longer than 2 weeks.

-Frequency of Administration: Another aspect that is looked at in evaluation is how often the drug would be administered to the beneficiary.
-“Infrequent” is viewed as being a monthly administration while “frequent” is when a drug needs to be administered once or more times weekly.
+• Frequency of Administration: Another aspect that is looked at in evaluation is how often the drug administered would be taken by the beneficiary.
+Infrequent” is viewed as being a monthly administration while frequent” is when a drug needs to be administered once or more times weekly.

-Does Medicare Cover Self-Administered Drugs
+Does Medicare Coverage Include Self-Administered Drugs?

 Part A (Hospital Coverage)